pemcg/manageiq-automation-howto-guide/chapter13/more_advanced_schema_concepts.md

 In both cases the _hello\_world_ Method would execute as this is the _Method_ schema field "indexed" by the _create_ message.

 #### Specifying our own Messages
 It can be useful to create a Class/Instance schema that allows for one of several Methods to be executed, depending on the Message passed to the Instance at run-time.
-For example the schema for the _Infrastructure/VM/Provisioning/Placement_ Class allows for a Provider-specific VM placement algorithm to be created...
+For example the schema for the _Infrastructure/VM/Provisioning/Placement_ Class allows for a Provider-specific VM placement algorithm to be created:
 <br> <br>

 ![screenshot](images/screenshot2.png)

 <br>
-The _default_ Instance created from this Class has the Method values filled in accordingly...
+The _default_ Instance created from this Class has the Method values filled in accordingly:
 <br> <br>

 ![screenshot](images/screenshot4.png)

 <br>
-...which means that it can be called as part of the VM Provisioning State Machine, by appending a Message created from a variable substitution corresponding to the provisioning source vendor (i.e. redhat, vmware or microsoft)...
+...which means that it can be called as part of the VM Provisioning State Machine, by appending a Message created from a variable substitution corresponding to the provisioning source vendor (i.e. redhat, vmware or microsoft):

 ```
 /Infrastructure/VM/Provisioning/Placement/default#${/#miq_provision.source.vendor}